frederic-perez/AmE-dictionary/README.md

 - Tell Me Something I Don't Know, hosted by Stephen Dubner of Freakonomics Radio
 - This American Life, hosted by Ira Glass

+In addition, I also listen to a lot of stuff from [comedians](list-of-comedians.md).

 ## Emojis

 Meaning of the emojis used in the dictionary: